Jacob-Chmura/Jacob-Chmura.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm currently working in [applied deep reinforcement learning at RBC](https://www.rbccm.com/en/expertise/electronic-trading/ai-trading.page).
+Previously, I was a reseacher at the [Vector Institute for Artificial Intelligence](https://vectorinstitute.ai/), applying machine learning to solve problems in cancer genomics.

 My primary research interests are statistical decision theory, representation learning, and optimization.
 In particular, I am interested in how [compression based objectives](https://arxiv.org/pdf/0812.4360.pdf) can give rise to representations that improve sample efficiency and accelerate exploration.

-I am also fascinated by the intersection of machine learning and systems,  designing a runtime that supports efficient training and inference of large-scale machine learning models in production.
+I am also fascinated by the intersection of machine learning and systems,  designing a runtime that supports efficient training and inference of machine learning models at scale.